May be repeated.

 Reading and translation of selected Chinese texts in the social sciences with emphasis on specialized terminology and prose style.
 3 undergraduate hours.
 4 graduate hours.
 May be repeated to a maximum of 9 undergraduate hours, or 12 graduate hours.
 Prerequisite: Three years of modern Chinese.

 The focus of this course is on reading and discussing modern and pre-modern Chinese literary selections in Chinese.
 Students continue to develop dictionary, literary and writing skills begun at the advanced (305-306) levels.
 3 undergraduate hours.
 4 graduate hours.
 Prerequisite: CHIN 306 or equivalent.

 Guided readings in Chinese literature in the vernacular with regular individual conferences and a paper.
 3 undergraduate hours.
 4 graduate hours.
 May be repeated to a maximum of 6 undergraduate hours or 8 graduate hours.
 Prerequisite: Reading knowledge of Chinese and consent of instructor.

 Lectures, seminars, and practical work in Chinese language, literature, and civilization and in other academic areas appropriate to the student's course of study.
 0 to 18 undergraduate hours.
 0 graduate hours.
+Approved for S/U grading only.
 May be repeated to a maximum of 32 hours per academic year.
 Prerequisite: Junior standing and a GPA of 2.5.